Apply for the Ethel Bolden Minority Fellowship

 • 300 word essay that highlights how the applicant will uniquely support the library and the diverse communities we serve.
 If applicant has experience with oral or historical storytelling, please include this information in the essay.
 Academic, work or volunteer experience that emphasizes competencies should also be included; and

 • two letters of reference from individuals who are able to describe the applicant’s academic, work and/or community service achievements.
-References should be placed in sealed envelopes.
+References should be placed in sealed envelopes and postmarked no later than Monday, June 30, 2025.

 Application Submission